schneidmaster/RedditPoster/README.md

 3. Run `bundle` to install the required gems.
 4. Copy `.env.example` to `.env` and fill it in with your bot's username, password, and subreddit to post in.
 5. Copy `schedule.example.rb` to `schedule.rb` and fill it in with each scheduled post you'd like the bot to make.
 6. For each post, create a corresponding markdown file in the `posts/` folder with the post text.
-For example, if you create a Saturday post like `runner "Bot.post!('Saturday Thread', 'saturday')"`, you would create `posts/saturday.md` with the post text.
+For example, if you create a Saturday post like `make :post, title: 'Saturday Thread', name: 'saturday'`, you would create `posts/saturday.md` with the post text.
 You can use [Reddit's flavor of markdown](https://www.reddit.com/r/reddit.com/comments/6ewgt/reddit_markdown_primer_or_how_do_you_do_all_that/c03nik6) in post content.
 7. Run `bundle exec whenever -w` to write your schedule to your server's cron file.
 (Repeat this command if you ever update the post schedule.)

 ## Capistrano Deployment